When working with Object-Oriented Programming (OOP), there are three words you will use constantly: OBJECTS, CLASS, and INSTANCE.

 personMaria.introduce()

-As we can see, each of the instances is independent of the others and has its own data.
-In the example, each Person
+As we see, each of the instances is independent of the others and has its own data.
+In the example, each Persona has its own nombre and its own edad.

-method, they access their own values.
-Each instance is, wrapped and independent, with its own data.
+Furthermore, when they call the Presentarse method, they access their own values.
+Each instance is, wrapped up and independent, with its own data.

 There is no single correct way

-First, let it be clear that there is no single way to model a person.
-For you, it may have name
+First, let’s be clear that there is no single way to model a person.
+For you, it might have nombre and edad.
+But for someone else, it might have nombre, fecha nacimiento, and dni.

-Some ways may give you fewer problems than others at some point.
-For example, age
+Some ways will give you fewer problems than others at some point.
+For example, edad is probably not a good idea because it changes every year.
+Fecha nacimiento will likely give you fewer problems in the future.

-However, still, there is no single correct way.
-What you include or do not include will depend on your needs and those of your project.
-And a little bit of “extra cleverness” about what will cause problems at some point.
+But even so, there is no single correct way.
+What you include or don’t include will depend on your needs and those of your project.
+And a bit of “extra cleverness” about what might cause problems at some point.

 The word “object”

-Another special bonus to talk about the word “Object.”
-Initially, the concepts OBJECT, CLASS, and INSTANCE are related concepts but different.
+Another special bonus for talking about the word “Object”.
+In principle, the concepts OBJECT, CLASS, and INSTANCE are related but different concepts.

 On one hand, CLASS and INSTANCE represent very different things.
-Here there is no doubt about their use.
+There is no doubt about their usage here.
 The class is the “mold,” and the instance is “what you create” with that mold.

-But regarding the word “Object”… ñieee.
-When you are day-to-day talking with other programmers, you will end up using it to refer to both class and instance.
+But regarding the word “Object”… well.
+When you’re in day-to-day conversations with other programmers, you’ll end up using it to refer to both class and instance.

-class.
-But other times you will say “this object here is giving me a problem,” and there you are probably referring to an instance.
+For example, sometimes you’ll say “we need to create a student object.”
+And here you’re actually referring to creating an Alumno class.
+But other times you’ll say “this object here is giving me a problem,” and there you’re probably referring to an instance.

-In the end, don’t obsess over it; words are just words.
-What matters is to understand the concepts well and that when you talk to someone, you understand each other.
+In the end, don’t obsess over it, words are words.
+The important thing is to understand the concepts well and to understand each other when you talk to someone.